-In the US, sole proprietors and single-member LLCs report business income and expenses on Schedule C that is attached to their Form 1040 Individual Income Tax Return.
+In the U.S., sole proprietors and single-member LLCs (limited liability companies) report business income and expenses on Schedule C. This is attached to their Form 1040 Individual Income Tax Return.

 If your business is a partnership or multi-member LLC, you’ll report business income and expenses on Form 1065.
-S corporations report business activity on Form 1120-S. Then the partnership, LLC or S corporation issues a Schedule K-1 to its shareholders, reporting their share of the entity’s income, deductions, and credits.
+S corporations report business activity on Form 1120-S. Then the partnership, LLC or S corporation issues a Schedule K-1 to its shareholders.
+This is how they report their share of the entity’s income, deductions and credits.

 Note: This checklist will focus on sole proprietors and freelancers using Schedule C attached to their Form 1040.

-2. Provide General Information—From Your Legal Name to Address
+Tax Checklist 2: Provide General Information—from Your Legal Name to Address

-Whether you file on your own or have a professional prepare your return for you, you will need to provide some basic information, including your legal name, social security number, and address.
-If you have a separate Employer Identification Number (EIN) for your business, you’ll need that as well as the legal business name.
+Whether you file on your own or have a professional prepare your return for you, you will need to provide some basic information.
+This includes your legal name, Social Security number (SSN) and address.
+If you have a separate employer identification number (EIN) for your business, you’ll need that as well as the legal business name.

-If you were married or divorced or otherwise changed your name during the past year, make sure the name on your tax return matches the name on file with the Social Security Administration.
-Some people start using their spouse’s last name after the wedding but procrastinate on changing their name with the SSA.
-If the name on your tax return doesn’t match the one on file, they may reject or delay your return.
+If you changed your name during the past year, make sure the name on your tax return matches the name on file with the Social Security Administration (SSA).
+Some people start using their spouse’s last name after the wedding but don’t change their name with the SSA.
+If the name on your tax return doesn’t match the one on file, the IRS may reject or delay your return.

-The IRS requires that you have sufficient documentation (receipts) for all expenses related to your business.
+The IRS requires you to have sufficient documentation (receipts) for all expenses related to your business.
 Bookkeeping software entries and even bank statements are not enough.
-Of course, you don’t have to send those in with your tax return, but you should maintain copies (paper or electronic) of receipts, canceled checks, bills, etc. to support your business expenses for a minimum of six years from the date you filed your return.
+Of course, you don’t have to send those in with your tax return.
+But you should maintain copies (paper or electronic) of receipts, canceled checks, bills, etc. to support your business expenses.
+You’ll need to keep them for a minimum of six years from the date you filed your return.

-Be especially diligent about travel and entertainment expenses, as this is an area where the IRS and courts are strict about recordkeeping.
-For those items, be sure to keep detailed receipts that show the date, place, amount, and business purpose of the expense.
-Hotel receipts should provide a breakdown of charges such as lodging, meals, phone calls, and other services.
+Be especially diligent about travel and entertainment expenses.
+This is an area where the IRS and courts are strict about record keeping.
+For those items, be sure to keep detailed receipts that show the date, place, amount and business purpose of the expense.
+Hotel receipts should provide a breakdown of charges such as lodging, meals, phone calls and other services.

 Keeping proper accounting records throughout the year can make it a lot easier to prepare your return at tax time.

-If you have a business checking or savings account that earns interest, you may receive a 1099-INT from your bank for the interest you earned during the year.
+If you have a business checking or savings account that earns interest, you may receive a 1099-INT from your bank.
+This details the interest you earned during the year.

 Even though the interest was received from a business account, you won’t include it with your business income on Schedule C. Instead, it will be included in Schedule B, along with any personal interest and dividend income you received during the year.